ipSlav/ipSlav.github.io/_posts/let-me-manage-your-appdomain.md

     <em>Figure 8 - RWX memory allocation during the DefaultDomain initialization process</em>
 </p>

-Moving on with process execution, and reaching the `PrepareMethod` stage, we can see in `Figure 9` how the CLR will retrieve the size of the inflated dynamically compiled method via [emitEndCodeGen](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/jit/emit.cpp#L4473), and then allocates more executable memory for the new method through [GetMoreCommitedPages](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/utilcode/loaderheap.cpp#L1205), returning the address `0x7FFEB33E1000` .
-Reaching the process execution end we can see in `Figure 10`  the `GenerateRWXMemory` function returning the memory address `0x7FFEB33E0C50`, which in fact resides within the first memory page allocated by the CLR during the `DefaultDomain` initialization proces and will require more pages to be able to live in memory.
+Moving on with process execution, and reaching the `PrepareMethod` stage, we can see in `Figure 9` how the CLR will retrieve the size of the inflated dynamically compiled method via [emitEndCodeGen](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/jit/emit.cpp#L4473), and then allocates more executable memory for the new method through [GetMoreCommitedPages](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/utilcode/loaderheap.cpp#L1205), returning the address `0x7FFEB33E1000`.<br>Reaching the end of process execution we can see in `Figure 10` the `GenerateRWXMemory` function returning the memory address `0x7FFEB33E0C50`, which in fact resides within the first memory page allocated by the CLR during the `DefaultDomain` initialization proces and will require more pages to be able to live in memory.
 This basically confirmed my suspucious about the CLR behaving similarly as during the `GetFunctionPointerForDelegate` function execution.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/preparemethod-rwxalloc.png">